 B i o g r a p h y

 Organist, lecturer, and pedagogue Katelyn Emerson, hailed as "one of the world's most promising organists" (Listvinafélag Hallgrímskirkju [Iceland]), is internationally renowned for performances throughout North America, Europe, and Asia that are "thrilling from beginning to end" and that showcase repertoire from the 14th-21st centuries with “impressive technical facility and musicianship” (Cleveland Classical).
-Upcoming and past recital venues include such illustrious locations as Walt Disney Hall (Los Angeles, California), Hallgrímskirkja (Reykjavík, Iceland), Cathédrale Saint-Omer (France), Kurhaus Wiesbaden (Germany), the Riverside Church (New York, New York), Saint Thomas Church Fifth Avenue (New York, New York), the Basilica of Santa Maria de Montserrat (Spain), Musashino Civic Cultural Hall (Japan), Krasnoyarsk Philharmonic Hall (Russia), Cathédrale St-Quentin (Hasselt, Belgium), the Hauptkirche St. Petri (Hamburg, Germany), Merrill Auditorium (Portland, Maine), Bradford Cathedral (England), the Cathédrale Poitiers (France), St. Petri Kyrka (Göteborg, Sweden), Severance Hall (Cleveland, Ohio), among others.
+Upcoming and past recital venues include such illustrious locations as Walt Disney Hall (Los Angeles, California), Hallgrímskirkja (Reykjavík, Iceland), Krasnoyarsk Philharmonic Hall (Russia), Cathédrale Saint-Omer (France), Kurhaus Wiesbaden (Germany), the Basilica of Santa Maria de Montserrat (Spain), Cathédrale St-Quentin (Hasselt, Belgium), Hauptkirche St. Petri (Hamburg, Germany), the Cathédrale Poitiers (France), St. Petri Kyrka (Göteborg, Sweden), Bradford Cathedral (England), Musashino Civic Cultural Hall (Japan), the Riverside Church (New York, New York), Benaroya Hall (Seattle, Washington), Merrill Auditorium (Portland, Maine), Saint Thomas Church Fifth Avenue (New York, New York), Severance Hall (Cleveland, Ohio), among others.

 Photograph by Rosen-Jones Photography

-Katelyn was Associate Organist & Choirmaster at the Church of the Advent (Boston, Massachusetts) from 2016-2018, where she worked with the historic Aeolian-Skinner organ, the professional Choir of the Church of the Advent, and the volunteer Parish Choir.
+Katelyn was Associate Organist & Choirmaster at the Church of the Advent (Boston, Massachusetts) from 2016-2018, where she worked with the professional Choir of the Church of the Advent, the volunteer Parish Choir, and the historic Aeolian-Skinner organ.
 From 2010-2015, Ms. Emerson was music director of St. Paul Lutheran Church (Amherst, Ohio) where she oversaw all musical aspects of the liturgy while working with the adult and bell choirs.
-In January 2012, Katelyn served as the Oberlin Sacred Music Intern under music director Keith Tóth at the Brick Presbyterian Church (New York, New York), where she also substituted for Mr. Tóth for the months of July 2012-2015.
-Katelyn has served on the faculty of the St. Andrews Organ Academy (Scotland), the McGill Student Organ Academy (Montréal, Canada), numerous AGO-sponsored Pipe Organ Encounters throughout the United States, and the Oberlin Summer Organ Academy (Ohio).
-She regularly presents masterclasses on organ interpretation
+In January 2012, Katelyn served as the Oberlin Sacred Music Intern under music director Keith Tóth at the Brick Presbyterian Church (New York, New York), where she subsequently substituted for Mr. Tóth for the months of July from 2012 through 2015.
+In addition to teaching privately, Katelyn has served on the faculty of the St. Andrews Organ Academy (Scotland), the McGill Student Organ Academy (Montréal, Canada), numerous AGO-sponsored Pipe Organ Encounters throughout the United States, and the Oberlin Summer Organ

 Photograph by Julianne Turé

-and sacred music for AGO-sponsored events and was invited to present workshops on recently published organ music for church services in the 2013 Regional Convention of the AGO (Hartford, Connecticut) Regions I & II, and the 2015 Northeastern Regional Convention of the AGO (New Haven, Connecticut).
-She is associate editor of the online editorial journal Vox Humana (voxhumanajournal.com) and has served on the Executive Committee of the Boston Chapter of the AGO.
-She continues to serve the Guild as an officer of the Northeast Division of the AGO Young Organists, and is also a member of the Association of Anglican Musicians, the American Musicological Society, and the Organ Historical Society
+Academy (Ohio), and has been invited as a jury member for recent national organ competitions.
+She regularly presents masterclasses on organ interpretation and sacred music for AGO-sponsored events and was invited to present workshops on recently published organ music for church services in the 2013 Regional Convention of the AGO (Hartford, Connecticut) Regions I & II, and the 2015 Northeastern Regional Convention of the AGO (New Haven, Connecticut).
+She is associate editor of the online editorial journal Vox Humana (voxhumanajournal.com), is a regular contributor of feature articles for the UK's Choir & Organ magazine, and has served on the Executive Committee of the Boston Chapter of the AGO.
+She continues to serve the Guild as an officer of the Northeast Division of the AGO Young Organists and as a board member of the European Chapter of the AGO.
+She is also a member of the Association of Anglican Musicians, the American Musicological Society, and the Organ Historical Society.

 Katelyn Emerson's North and Central American appearances are managed by Karen McFarlane Artists, Inc.,